 Andrea Calcaterra from Milan, Italy, belongs to a family who have been involved in golf for 4 generations.
 He started playing golf at the age of 9 and his handicap continually improved, eventually playing off 3.

 In the late 1990s he lost his eyesight and stopped playing.
 In 2001 he restarted playing, initially as a joke but quickly realised he could play and enjoy 18 holes.

 During 2003 he joined the Associazione Italiana Golf Disabili and in 2004 contributed to its transformation into the Federazione Italiana Golf Disabili.
 Since then he has been a member of the board first as director and in 2008 became Chairman of the Blind Golf Department.

-Graham was born on 9 April, 1958 and is employed by Sport and Recreation in the Office of Sport which is a division under the NSW State Government of Australia and he holds the position of Program Coordinator – Motor Sport.
+Graham was born on 9 April, 1958 and is retired and was formally employed by the Office of Sport which is a division under the NSW State Government of Australia and he held the position of Program Coordinator - Motor Sport.

-This is a unique position for a person with a vision impairment, as Graham administers two separate Acts under State Government legislation relating to the conduct of motor sport in NSW.
+This is a unique position for a person with a vision impairment, as Graham administered two separate Acts under State Government legislation relating to the conduct of motor sport in NSW.